"When you say yes to others, make sure you are not saying no to yourself."

 The Pushover is what happens when mercy loses its ground in justice.
 He enables harmful behavior through too much understanding.
 He avoids needed confrontations to keep peace.
 He mistakes kindness for enabling and confuses mercy with avoiding accountability.

-The mature Peacemaker stands on two pillars: justice and mercy.
+The Mature Peacemaker stands on two pillars: justice and mercy.
 The Pushover has kept only one.
 He has mercy without backbone, boundaries, or truth-telling.
 His compassion has become collapse because it has no structure.

 He makes excuses for bad behavior.
 He finds kind explanations for harmful actions.
 He enables dysfunction in the name of understanding.
 His mercy has become compulsive—he can't say no to anyone's sob story.
 He can't hold anyone accountable.
 He can't tell temporary struggle from ongoing toxicity.